EnglishEN

 Diagnosing based on system pressures:

-Low and high pressure 0 bar
+Low pressure and high pressure 0 bar

-Low and high pressure equal
+Low pressure and high pressure equal

 Low pressure high, high pressure normal